christopheradams/christopheradams.io/_posts/2024-03-07-instructions-beyond-code.md

 Visualization,* and *Simulation* are lifted directly from their book.

-The index of influences on generative art drawing a line from Cubism through Serial Art all the way to [Demoscene] is only a pointer.
+The index of influences on generative art drawing a line from Cubism through Serial Art all the way to [Demoscene] is greatly compressed.
 The list of critical decisions for generative artists is a productive set of binary choices:

 1. Pixels vs Paint: digital or traditional media
 1. Screen vs Print: on a monitor or on paper